hmrc/customs-data-store/README.md

 ## GET /eori/verified-email

-An endpoint to retrieve a verified email address for logged-in EORI
+An endpoint to retrieve a verified email address for logged-in EORI.

 ### Response body